-Currently, the Twin Peaks Station has 17 sworn deputies, two detectives, five sergeants, and one Captain.
-In addition, the station has seven professional employees.
+Currently, the Twin Peaks Station has 17 deputies, two detectives, five sergeants, and one Captain.
+In addition, the station has seven professional staff employees.

 The emphasis of the Twin Peaks Station is public safety and crime reduction.
 To that end, deputies adhere to the Community Oriented Policing and Problem Solving (COPPS) model of community policing.
 Their mission is not to just react to crime and public concerns, but to go out and proactively seek out issues and find solutions in partnership with the community and allied agencies.
 Their goal is to reduce and, if possible, eliminate criminal activity and public safety issues before they become a problem.